Telephone: +44 (0) 7747 625552

-Often the phrase ‘residential interior designer’ conjures up visions of luxury Belgravia residences showcased in House and Garden magazine.
+Often the phrase ‘residential interior designer’ conjures up visions of luxury Belgravia residences showcased in Homes and Gardens magazine.
 An image regularly maintained by the interior design industry itself.
-A result of esteemed design schools providing a constant stream of new interior designers to prestigious studios.
+A result of esteemed design schools supplying a constant stream of new interior designers to prestigious studios.

 Obviously, the luxury market isn’t the only one available to residential interior designers.
 For decades, the Kitchen, Bathroom and Bedroom sector has been servicing clients of more usual income.
 Even if these clients don’t make the connection between their new kitchen and traditional interior design services.